TemiTayo2304/Car-Price-Prediction-Report/README.md

 rwd	8823.346	2173.01	4.06	0.00
 fwd	-1848.15	2130.41	-0.87	0.39

-Interpretation; the adjusted R square indicates that 41% of variance in the price of car can be explained by the drive wheel.
+Interpretation; the adjusted R square indicates that 41% of the variance in the price of the car can be explained by the drive wheel.
 The variable "rwd" (Rear-Wheel Drive) has a low p-value of 0.00, indicating a statistically significant relationship with car prices.
 Including this variable in the model would be beneficial as it shows a strong association with the target variable. “fwd” on the other hand is not statistically significant and may not be needed to improve model predictive accuracy.

 Cylinder Number

 Regression Statistics

 Multiple R	0.79
 R Square	0.63
 Adjusted R Square	0.62

  	Coefficients	Standard Error	t Stat	P-value
 Intercept	36000	4894.79	7.35	0.00
 four	-25714.2	4910.16	-5.24	0.00